MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

 # Exercise

+## Before you start

+In order to proceed with the following tutorial you will need a Google account.
+If you don't have any, or you are not willing to provide your personal / corporate gmail address, please create new Google account dedicated to this Workshop, ie. `name.surname.bdtw.mdp.workshop@gmail.com` and send its name to the workshop leaders.
+Afterwards you will receive invitation to the Gitlab group and workshop's Slack channel where we will share all additional information, links or quick-fixes regarding the workshops.

 ## 1. Setup your working environment

 In Modern Data Platform by GID, the `VertexAI` user-managed workbook is a main workspace for an analytics engineer. `Vertex AI notebook` is a web-based platform primarily designed for creating, editing, and running machine learning models on Google Cloud Platform.
 However, the scalable environment of Vertex AI notebook has also proved useful for developing computationally lightweight data transformation projects.
 It runs on top of a virtual machine instance on Google Cloud Platform.
 When you create a notebook instance, Google Cloud Platform provisions a virtual machine for you and installs all the necessary software and dependencies.
 You can then access the notebook instance using a web browser and start coding without having to worry about the underlying infrastructure.